Star Wars: Galaxy’s Edge is Finally Open — Now What?

 Star Wars: Galaxy’s Edge Touring Tips

-Though the grand opening of Star Wars: Galaxy’s Edge at Disneyland saw surprising light crowds, once access to the land is unrestricted, we expect it to be mobbed during peak seasons.
+Though the grand opening of Star Wars: Galaxy’s Edge at Disneyland saw surprising light crowds, now that access to the land is unrestricted, we expect it to be mobbed during peak seasons.
 The good news is that there is no extra cost to enter the land beyond your park admission.
 The bad news is that the land may fill to capacity shortly after park opening.

 Once both rides are operating and if you are among the first guests of the day entering the park, we suggest heading straight to Rise of the Resistance because it is a complicated ride that’s susceptible to breakdowns, and it has a modest hourly capacity under ideal conditions.
 The Millennium Falcon ride has redundant systems capable of running at reduced capacity rather than shutting down entirely, and has a time-saving single rider option.